cityinspain/ui-material-components/packages/bottomnavigationbar/README.md

 #### Angular

-First you need to include the `NativeScriptMaterialBottomNavigationBarModule` in your `app.module.ts``
+Add the `NativeScriptMaterialBottomNavigationBarModule` into your `module.ts` file

 ```typescript
 import { NativeScriptMaterialBottomNavigationBarModule} from "@nativescript-community/ui-material-bottomnavigationbar/angular";